DamoM73/digital-solutions-text/ds_textbook/_build/html/_sources/2_develop/3_design_model.md

 ## For Units 2 to 3
 For units 2 to 3 the Model component of the MVC Architecture (datastore) is going to be a database.
 You will be responsible for the designing of this database.

-To design the database we will follow the steps outlined in the diagram below.
+To design the database we will follow the steps outlined in the diagram below down to in the tasks steps in green (Data Dictionary and Relational Schema)

 ![Database Design Process](./assets/db_design_process.png)

 ```{admonition} Unit 2 subject matter covered: